micropython/micropython/ports/nrf/boards/feather52/README.md

 # Setup

+## Installing CircuitPython submodules

-Before you can build, you will need to run the following commands once:
+Before you can build, you will need to run the following commands once, which will install the submodules that are part of the CircuitPython ecosystem, and build the `mpy-cross` tool:

 ```
 $ cd circuitpython